fanzhanglab/SCORPIO/README.md

 The SCORPIO package helps benchmark the performance of [CellPhenoX](https://github.com/fanzhanglab/pyCellPhenoX).

-This code was developed by [Dr. Jun Inamo](https://github.com/juninamo) and modified by Jade Young.
+This code was developed by [Dr. Jun Inamo](https://github.com/juninamo) and Jade Young.

 ## Simulation Framework Details